 What if the phrase "feel the burn" applied to your tastebuds?

-Most of us use a vape because we enjoy the awesome taste, and it's a safer alternative to cigarettes.
+Most of us use a vape because we enjoy the awesome taste.
 But if you wait too long to change your coil, you may be stuck with a nasty and burnt taste.

 Wondering when and how to change your vape coil?
 Keep reading to learn all about it!